masa08/flutter_with_ddd/english_text.md

 domain service calls repository

 Data flow begin from concrete databases like this image.
-[WIP]
-Infrastructure implements repository and called by domain service
+Infrastructure implements repository with its interface and called by domain service or application service.

 Let's see this architecture in detail.

 At first application directory.
 There are two directory
-[WIP]
 Dto is making data object for ui.
-Service is usecase.
+Service is usecase from application user.

 Second domain directory.
 There are two directory.
-[WIP]
 Model includes entity, repository and value object.
 Service is domain service.

 Third infrastructure directory.
 There are three directory.
-Getit is for di container and make repository as singleton object.
+Getit is library for di container and make repository as singleton object.
-Repository is detail repository implementation Sqflight is setting database for sqlite.
+Repository is detail repository implementation with interface.
+Sqflight is setting database for sqlite for excample table and test data setting.

 Last presentation diretory.
 There are two directory